pyfar/spharpy/docs/theory/spherical_harmonic_definition.rst

     ``'maxN'``   maximum magnitude normalization            N/A                        N/A
     ===========  =========================================  =========================  ===============================================================

-Note that for the ``maxN`` normalization, no general closed-form expression for the constant :math:`C` exists.
+Note that for the ``'maxN'`` normalization, no general closed-form expression for the constant :math:`C` exists.
 The constant is chosen such that the maximum magnitude of the spherical harmonics on the sphere is equal to 1, i.e., :math:`\max_{\theta, \phi} |Y_n^m(\theta, \phi)| = 1`.